Vufes/never-gonna-read-it/diary.md

 will change I believe.
 Forcing commits seems like unhealthy habbit, however it is all for greater goal.

 Am I loosing it already?

+## Day 2

+Today is a good day.
+I have motivation and ideas to create stuff.
+Problem is still the number of commits